InfoSecLearner/InfoSecLearner/README.md

 - Static analysis tools
 - Application security fundamentals

-Thanks for checking out my work — I’m actively learning and adding new projects as I grow.
+Thanks for checking out my work!
+I’m actively learning and adding new projects as I grow.

 <!--
 **InfoSecLearner/InfoSecLearner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.